maxbilenkin/BellevueUniversity/DSC 550 Data Mining and Machine Learning/README.md

 - Identified transaction patterns that are indicative of fraud
 - Highlighted the importance of features like transaction amount, category, and gender in predicting fraudulent activity
 - Demonstrated how machine learning models can proactively support fraud prevention

+## Dataset
+The dataset used in this project is included in this repository.